There are five main elements that work in the favour of Internet scammers.

 That is how it works.
 Scammers demand that gullible people buy iTunes and other gift cards, then scratch the validation area to reveal the hidden numbers and send those numbers to the scammers.
 Then these bastards sell the numbers on the Dark Web at a discount to people who then purchase items from the companies who issue those gift cards.
 People who are sucked into this gift card scam never seem to have the brains to ask why a government, bank or company would request a gift card as a payment of a fee or service.
 It's beyond nonsensical, but many stupid people fall for it without question.

 There is no such thing as a totally honest police force and when it comes to third world nations, it can be safely assumed that a large percentage of police officers are 'on the take'.
-In west African nations that are hotbeds of Internet fraud, most police seem to be in the pockets of the scammers, who have more than enough money coming in from suckers to pay off those cops to not only turn a blind eye to their illegal activities, but in many cases, those cops are even employed by the scammers.
+In west African nations that are hotbeds of Internet fraud, most police seem to be in the pockets of the scammers, who have more than enough money coming in from suckers to pay off those cops to not only turn a blind eye to their illegal activities, but in many cases, those cops are even employed by the scammers as protection.

 This is a very difficult issue to deal with in poor third world nations and this is why Internet fraud is the third largest money earner in Nigeria.
 Other west African nations such as Benin, Ghana, Cote D'Ivoire, Burkina Faso, Togo and a few others are also hotbeds of Internet scam operations.
-Occasionally fraudsters are arrested, but any day of the week, Internet cafés are crammed with scammers sitting in front of notebook computers hooked up to the café's Internet Wi-Fi and plying their illegal trade while the cops just look on and even offer them protection.
+Occasionally fraudsters are arrested, but any day of the week, Internet cafés in Africa are crammed with scammers sitting in front of notebook computers hooked up to the café's Internet Wi-Fi and plying their illegal trade while the cops just look on and even offer them protection.

-Unfortunately there is nothing much that can be done about corrupt cops in those third-world countries, but one remedy that might work is the threat of disconnection from the Internet.
+Unfortunately there is nothing much that can be done about corrupt cops in those third-world countries, but one remedy that could possibly be effective is the threat of disconnection from the Internet.
 For instance, the Internet Corporation for Assigned Names and Numbers (ICANN) could be given the power to audit traffic emanating from Internet fraud hotspots such as those western African nations and if the authorities in those nations do not act to curtail such scams, total access to the Internet would be removed for a period of time and that nation would be cut off.
 It would be ridiculously easy to do.

 There is an old saying - 'A fool and his money are soon parted'.
 Another famous saying, wrongly attributed to American showman PT Barnum is - 'There's a sucker born every minute.'
 Sadly, both those sayings are very true.
 There seems to be an endless number of stupid and gullible people who hand over large sums of money to fraudsters without even checking up to see if they are being taken for a ride.
 And there will be plenty of scammers out there to take advantage of their stupidity.